fiskaltrust/interface-doc/doc/instore-app/Setup-guide/setup.md

 **1. Download the App**
 - Open **Web Explorer** or any other web browser on your device.
-- Visit the following website to download the latest version of the Fiskaltrust Instore-app:
+- Visit the following website to download the latest version of the Fiskaltrust InStore App:
 - [Download the App](https://link.fiskaltrust.eu/downloads/instoreapp/stable)

 **2. Install the App**